-As ‘Should I go to work tomorrow?’ was the most searched query, we tracked this query specifically and found it peaked at 7:32pm on Sunday the 10th of May which suggests as soon as the announcement was over people went online to search ‘should I go to work tomorrow’.
+As ‘Should I go to work tomorrow?’ was the most searched query, we tracked this query specifically and found it peaked at 7:32pm on Sunday the 10th of May.
+This peak suggests that as soon as the announcement was over, people went online to search ‘should I go to work tomorrow’.

 The Google Index is set from 1-100 and you can see the peak of 100 was at 7.32pm.

 Search insights should be used in conjunction with other research methods to build the most comprehensive view of your brand.
 Using Search Listening alongside Social Listening, Audience Intelligence, External/Internal Data and Customer Surveys allows you to make the most accurate benchmarks.
 This allows you to witness any variation in your audiences behaviour so you can make evidence-based decisions to revise your marketing strategy accordingly.
 Multiple tools and technologies can be costly, but you can find cost-effective ways around this by using agencies or lower-budget tools.